Healing Shame

 Ways to Heal Shame

 It is always the responsibility of the adult to make amends for their shaming behaviour and to restore trust and connection with the child.
-If you, dear reader, are experiencing shame, you may want to read that last sentence again.
-In fact I will repeat it with emphasis: it is always, always the responsibility of the adult to make amends for their shaming behaviour and the neglect or violation is never, ever the fault of the child.
+If you, dear reader, are experiencing shame that stems from childhood, you may want to read that last sentence again.
+In fact, I will repeat it with emphasis: it is always, always the responsibility of the adult to make amends for their shaming behaviour and the neglect or violation is never, ever the fault of the child.
 Where an adult is unable to make amends, a child will need the support of another trusted compassionate adult to heal shame.
 All too often children have nobody to turn to.
 Then shame may be carried into adulthood.
 It is never too late to heal from childhood shame.
 That is another sentence you may want to reread.

 As Kaufman writes, central to healing shame is the repair of the broken interpersonal bridge.
 This repair is not likely to be undertaken with the person who broke the trust, but is much more likely to occur with another trusted person, a therapist, friend, someone who can hold space for the pain of shame with deep and compassionate listening.

 Francis Weller, in his book The Wild Edge of Sorrow, writes that in order to heal shame we need to make three shifts in our understanding.
 The first is to move from feeling worthless, to seeing ourselves as wounded.
 We see the harm, neglect or violation done to us as children.
 We see that we are not at fault and that abusive behaviours of adults are always the responsibility of the adult.
 We revisit our inner child and see our innocence.
 We see this not merely intellectually - we understand this deeply, through our hearts, perhaps witnessed by a compassionate listener.
-This shift can bring up feelings of pain, sadness, grief, anger, rage and so on, as we see, painfully, the childhood burden of shame that was not ours to carry.
+This shift can bring up feelings of pain, sadness, grief, anger, rage and so on, as we painfully come to recognise the childhood burden of shame that was not ours to carry.

 Seeing our wounding, allows the second shift, where we move from seeing ourselves through the lens of loathing and contempt to seeing ourselves with compassion.
 Again, we may need the support of a compassionate listener to make this shift as it involves naming the depth of our loathing, contempt, self-blame and unworthiness.
 A compassionate witness can help mirror back the effect of the wounding and help us see ourselves not at fault, and to see ourselves with compassion.